Safeguarding your sensitive information is among our top priorities.

 If you use a wireless network, make sure it is secured.
 If you use an unsecured wireless network, fraudsters may be able to monitor your activity.
 Never connect to unrecognized networks.

 Share information carefully.
 Do not respond to suspicious requests for personal or sensitive information over the phone or by email.
 You also should not share your personal information on social networking sites.
-Among other things, criminals look for Social Security numbers, dates of birth, phone numbers, addresses or birth locations to attempt to steal people's identities.
+Criminals look for Social Security number, date of birth, phone number, address or birth location to attempt to steal people's identities.
 Any request for this type of information or other sensitive information should be investigated to ensure that it is a legitimate request.
-If you receive a request that appears to be from us, call your account manager instead of replying.
+If you receive a request that appears to be from us, call Customer Care instead of replying.